-Lesson 25
+Lesson 1.12

-Reporting Accidents or In-Flight Emergencies
+Reporting Accidents and In-Flight Emergencies

 Under FAA Part 107 regulations, drone operators must report accidents involving serious injury, loss of consciousness, or property damage exceeding $500, as well as certain in-flight emergencies such as loss of control or collisions within 10 days of occurrence.
 The reporting is done through the FAA’s online portal.